In my last post, I described six cybersecurity threats that have sparked concern of late:

 6 Take advantage of cloud security services

 Agile cloud security services can implement new detection capabilities faster than on-site options.
-To get the most from your clouds, seek customizable solutions that exploit clouds’ scale, increased data telemetry, machine learning, API-based access, and staff expertise .
+To get the most from your clouds, seek customizable solutions that exploit clouds’ scale, artificial intelligence (AI), machine learning, API-based access, and staff expertise .

 7 Move beyond breach prevention alone